 wordpress sub-folder of your cloned repository.
 All you have to do is to enter the cloned repo:

 and then clone the sub-modules:

 git submodule update --init

-Request a database dump from our support team by writing an e-mail to email@example.com.
-After you get the DB dump, just copy it inside the main folder of the Git repo.
-We'll import it in the next steps.
+Snapshot Section, as seen below.
+After you get the DB dump, just copy it inside the main folder of the Git repo — you'll import it in the next steps.

 Let's start the virtual machine created by Vagrant.
 Type from inside the Git repo, using the command line or terminal:

 This will start the Vagrant environment by spawning a virtual machine through VirtualBox.
 Please give it a few minutes for a full start.